-CPH House sits on a uniquely beautiful site between lakes and forests.
-The house was designed to preserve the view to the landscape and lake, be hovering above for views, create framework for separate yet communal lives.
+Located in northern Zealand, CPH House sits on a beautiful site between lakes and forests.
+It was designed to preserve the unique scenery of the landscape while creating a framework for separate yet communal lives.

-The house is conceived as three separate volumes each defining distinct worlds within them.
-By their superposition their define a fourth space, the void in-between that becomes the communal space for shared living.
-Defined by the absence of structure, the void becomes a continuation of the landscape into the house.
-By being carved into the landscape below and as a vertigo into the top box, the void becomes the hearth of the building, a three dimensional space that connects all parts of the house.
+The house is conceived as three separate volumes, each defining distinct worlds within them.
+By their superposition they define a fourth space, a void in-between that becomes the communal space for shared living.
+Defined by the absence of structure, this void becomes a continuation of the landscape, allowing the scenery and the terrain to flow through the building.
+Carved into the topography below and as a vertigo into the living room above, the void becomes the heart of the building, a three dimensional space that connects all parts of the house.

-Each of the three volumes are specifically related to the landscape, the children’s rooms directly into the landscape, the master bed room elevated for morning views of the grassing deers, and the living hovering above, in between the tops of the old beech trees.
-It offers panoramic views of the lake and forest and with a grand roof terrace.
-The top box is cantilevering of from four columns, completely liberating the space below.
-Creating a house integrated in and with the landscape.
+Each of the three volumes are relating to specific qualities of the landscape.
+The children’s rooms sit directly into the gentle slope of the hill, the master bed room is elevated for morning views of the grassing deer, and the living room is hovering above, in between the tops of the old beech trees.
+It offers panoramic views of the lake and forest, a sight that is further framed by a grand roof terrace stretching out on both sides.
+The CPH house is not only a series of spaces integrated in and with the landscape, but moreover, a building that is directly shaped by the very landscape of the site.

 Steep nature site towards lake